utkarshsaboo45/BERT-Hate_Speech_Detection/milestone_3/progress_report_2.md

 _2.4 BERT Base_

 In this method, we use 'bert-base-uncased' as the pre trained BERT model and then fine tune with a hate speech social media data set.
 Extracted embeddings from BERTbase have 768 hidden dimensions.
-As the BERT model is pretrained on general corpora, and for our hate speech detection task we are dealing with social media content, therefore as a crucial step, we have to analyze the contextual information ex- tracted from BERT’ s pretrained layers and then fine-tune it using annotated datasets.
+As the BERT model is pretrained on general corpora, and for our hate speech detection task we are dealing with social media content, therefore as a crucial step, we have to analyze the contextual information extracted from BERT’ s pretrained layers and then fine-tune it using annotated datasets.
 By fine-tuning we update weights using a labeled dataset that is new to an already trained model.
 As an input and output, BERT takes a sequence of tokens in maximum length 512 and produces a representation of the sequence in a 768-dimensional vector.

 _2.5 RoBERTa_